Have Questions?

 Community Medical Services/Marion believes in individual treatment to make sure that their clients achieve the best possible results.
 The substance abuse treatment facility also specializes in other treatments like clients with HIV/AIDS, self-help groups, persons with eating disorders, social skills development, transgender or (LGBT) clients, persons with serious mental illness - among many others.
 All these services are also provided by Community Medical Services/Marion in various settings like outpatient counseling, inpatient detox programs, long term treatment programs, inpatient rehab facilities, short term drug treatment, as well as others.

 Further, it has aftercare plans created to help you achieve permanent stability.
-These services have ensured that Community Medical Services/Marion has a special place within the Wabash, IN. area, especially because they lead to positive long term outcomes for the people who enroll into this alcohol and drug treatment facility.
+These services have ensured that Community Medical Services/Marion has a special place within the Wabash, Indiana area, especially because they lead to positive long term outcomes for the people who enroll into this alcohol and drug treatment facility.
 Last but not least, Community Medical Services/Marion accepts private pay, private health insurance, military insurance, medicare, medicaid, access to recovery (atr) voucher, state corrections or juvenile justice funds and others.

 Family Service Society IncCARF AccreditedSAMHSA